 There’s absolutely no way to describe Sardinia’s magnificence.

 Long considered a gem of the Mediterranean, Sardinia is now an autonomous region of Italy, boasting a distinct history and traditions.
 Phoenician, Byzantine, Etruscan, Roman, Spanish, and Italian cultures have all touched — and been touched by — Sardinia.

-While Sardinia’s rich cultural history is expressed in the arts, language, and traditions across the island, the beaches are what draw the most interest.
+While Sardinia’s rich cultural history is expressed in the arts, language, and traditions across the island, the beaches are typically what draw the most interest.
 In the summer, European, Japanese, and Middle Eastern visitors frequent Costa Smeralda, Costa Paradiso, Alghero, and the many pristine blue and white beaches that claim Bandiera Blu status.

 The adventurous venture inland to mountain bike, climb, and hike.
 A handful explore Sardinia’s traditions and arts in the small towns where centuries-old arts persist alongside modernization.

 The small town respected as Sardinia’s weaving capital lies in the center of the island, nested among hills much like those found in Northern California.
 Weaving is integral to the town’s history and culture: The Regional Textile Museum was built here to commemorate the art, the town crest incorporates a loom, and walls of homes and shops in the old section are painted with traditional textile patterns.
 Other towns feature murals of art or culture specific to their local tradition.

-The Sardegna Digital Library has an impressive collection of videos and photos, well worth watching even if you don’t understand Italian or Sardinian languages.
+- The Sardegna Digital Library has an impressive collection of videos and photos, well worth watching even if you don’t understand Italian or Sardinian languages.

 If you seek to learn about Sardinia through travel guides, please note many guides are dismissive of all but the beach areas.